Broughton, Salford: Broughton incorporated into Salford

+Broughton was a township and chapelry in the parish of Manchester and hundred of Salford.
 In 1844 the township of Broughton-cum-Kersal was incorporated into the Salford Borough, despite much opposition from some of the more wealthy residents, who didn't wish to be associated with "the cotton of Manchester or the filth of Salford" even though their wealth had been made in those towns.
+In 1866 Broughton became a separate civil parish, on 1 April 1919 the parish was abolished and merged with Salford.
+In 1911 the parish had a population of 53,108.

 During the latter part of the century large numbers of terraced houses were built for the workers until eventually all of Lower Broughton was built upon.
 During the course of development the Clowes family kept tight control over the area to ensure that it remained "good class".
 The land in Higher Broughton was sold in large plots for "villa" type properties and they also restricted the number of pubs that could be built, and then only allowed beer to be sold and not spirits.
 By 1901 the population had grown to around 49,048.